JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 - [x] Apple's market cap exceeds 1 trillion USD.
 - [x] Half-Life 3 is not released.

 I'll post my 2020 calibration predicitons soon.
-It will be a longer list.
+There will be more events this time.